 If you require reasonable accommodation for any part of the application process, please contact email@example.com.

-A complete application packet must be submitted by November 30, 2023 and consist of the following:
+A complete application packet must be submitted by November 30th, 2023 and consists of the following:

 - Candidate information and contact information